AnirbanG-git/GestureRecognition/README.md

 ## Conclusion

-The best model achieved during the experiments is a CNN+GRU architecture with transfer learning, optimized using the Adam optimizer.
+The best model achieved during the experiments is a CNN+GRU architecture with transfer learning, optimized using the Adam optimizer (model_15.py).
 This model achieved a training accuracy of 0.99 and a validation accuracy of 0.98, demonstrating excellent performance and generalization capability.
 This model effectively recognizes the five gestures, making it suitable for deployment in smart TVs to enable gesture-based control.
 Future work could explore further fine-tuning and testing on a larger dataset to ensure robustness across diverse user inputs and environments.

 ## Environment